Damonte Coxie

 Damonte Coxie (born November 28, 1996) is an American professional football wide receiver for the Toronto Argonauts of the Canadian Football League (CFL).
 He is a two-time Grey Cup champion after winning with Argonauts in 2022 and 2024.
+He played college football for the Memphis Tigers.

 College career

-After using a redshirt season in 2016, Coxie played college football for the Memphis Tigers from 2017 to 2020.
-He played in 43 games where he had 185 receptions for 2,948 yards and 20 touchdowns.
+After using a redshirt season in 2016, Coxie played college football at the University of Memphis from 2017 to 2020.
+He played in 43 games where he had 185 receptions for 2,948 yards and 20 touchdowns for the Tigers.